vtexdocs/help-center-content/docs/tutorials/en/how-do-i-configure-the-inclusion-of-newsletter-in-master-data.md

 ---
-title: Configuring the inclusion of a newsletter in Master Data
+title: 'Configuring the inclusion of a newsletter in Master Data'
 id: frequentlyAskedQuestions_1816
 status: DRAFT
 createdAt: 2019-01-24T20:45:58.651Z